Bikram Assembly constituency

-Bikram Assembly constituency is one of 243 representative districts of legislative assembly in the Indian state of Bihar.
+Bikram is one of 243 representative districts of legislative assembly in the Indian state of Bihar.
 It is a part of Pataliputra Lok Sabha constituency along with other assembly constituencies viz.
 Danapur, Maner, Phulwari, Masaurhi and Paliganj.

 Area/wards

 Bikram Assembly constituency comprises Naubatpur CD block and Bikram CD block; Gram Panchayats: Koudiya, Bindaul, Kunjwa, Machchhalpur Lai, Saidabad, Wazirpur, Naghar, Yamunapur and Taranagar of Bihta CD block.